oracle-livelabs/developer/sqlcl-mcp-server-intro/1-introduction.md

     L -->> A: Send processed response
     A -->> U: Present final answer
 ```

+What Happens at Each Hop
+1. User: Asks a task in natural language (e.g., “Find the top 10 most expensive queries from last week and recommend an index.”).
+2. Agent: Builds/Shows a plan (some agents render a step list), selects MCP tools.
+3. LLM: Generates the SQL or chooses a prebuilt tool (e.g., “AWR analysis”).
+4. MCP Server (SQLcl): Executes safely via JDBC using stored credentials (LLM never sees passwords).
+5. Oracle Database: Enforces all your standard security and returns results.
+6. Back to LLM: Summarizes, validates, proposes next steps (“Create the index?”).
+7. User: Reviews/approves each step (stay in the loop; you’re the pilot).

 This introduction covers the complete "parent" workshop.
 Use this text to set up the story for the workshop.
 Be engaging - what will the learner get from spending their time on this workshop?